mengsarah/jobapps/README.md

 ## To do
 * fallbacks for no JS
 * add easier way to modify existing information without having to go into the Django admin panel
-* * in the meantime, put links to the relevant pages in the web app